-To begin the process of protecting your collectibles, you have to know what you’re dealing with first.
+To begin the process of protecting your collectables, you have to know what you’re dealing with first.
 When was the last time you sorted through your collection?

-It may be time to go through and organize what you consider to be collectibles.
-Sometimes life happens, and non-collectibles will get mixed in.
+It may be time to go through and organize what you consider to be collectables.
+Sometimes life happens, and non-collectables will get mixed in.
 You don’t need to worry about protecting those too.
-Dealing with non-collectibles jumbled among your treasured items will only be a waste of time and storage space.
+Dealing with non-collectables jumbled among your treasured items will only be a waste of time and storage space.

 DIY Storage Hacks | Separate and Sort

-As you separate your collectibles, put them in colour-coordinated containers.
+As you separate your collectables, put them in colour-coordinated containers.
 Really take your time, since this could end up being their permanent storage solution.

 After you determine which colored container will hold which items, caring for your collection will be a breeze.
 You’ll have no trouble recognizing where everything is the next time you decide to look through your treasures.